-Eco System Value-
+Eco System Value

 Butterflies support a range of other predators as well as parasites.
-They have been widely used by ecologists as model organisms to study the impact of loss of habitat and climate change.
-Every butterfly has developed its own set of chemicals to prevent predators and parasites, discover a mate, and conquer the chemical defenses of its host plant.
+They have been widely used by ecologists as model organisms to study the impact of the loss of habitat and climate change.
+Every butterfly has developed its own set of chemicals to prevent predators and parasites, discover a mate, and conquer the chemical defences of its host plant.
 Each of these chemicals has a potential value and could be subjugated cost-effectively.

 Butterflies are central pollinators to many agricultural crops.
 Additionally, their ecological function is also a food source to predators like birds, spiders, lizards and other animals.
 Butterfly’s beauty is like a flower, which displays attraction wherever it flies.
 The bright colours dissuade some potential predators by suggesting bad taste.
 Before winter, the fragile Monarch butterfly migrates up to 2000 miles, forming huge colonies in Mexico and parts of California.
 These butterflies make the trip barely once but they know precisely where to go.
 Butterflies have a very long history on Earth.
 Scientists have discovered butterfly fossils dating back to 40 million years ago.